mk-fg/pulseaudio-mixer-cli/README.rst

 - Automation features (through config file) for matching streams and auto-adjusting/limiting their volume, sink ports, rename/hide in the UI, and such.

+- Ability to tweak volumes for audio roles (e.g. all "event" sounds) and streams/apps that are not currently running via module-stream-restore api, if available.

 - Uses libpulse and its "native" protocol.